-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.27)

-Slaves may detect errors related to the peripherals attached to it, and may report this information via A2B (via the slave interrupt), and/or using CAN.
-Slaves shall NOT REPORT peripheral errors using the A2B Network Error DTC (slaves should use an Audio System specific DTC).
+Sub node may detect errors related to the peripherals attached to it, and may report this information via A2B (via the sub node interrupt), and/or using CAN.
+Sub nodes shall NOT REPORT peripheral errors using the A2B Network Error DTC (sub nodes should use an Audio System specific DTC).

 SWR-REQ-393186/B-Sub Node's Main Node Clock Error Detection and Reporting